Impact

 Unified Metadata Service (UMS)

-UMS is a central service that collects all ORD-based metadata of participating services.
-UMS itself, having collected and aggregated all metadata of a given customer landscape, in the broader context represents a Discovery API.
-This facilitates the automated understanding of how business objects are related across capabilities and business applications.
-Ultimately, ORD and UMS enable the seamless and automatic integration between services hosted across different providers.
+UMS is a central service that collects and aggregates ORD-based metadata from all participating services in a given landscape, making it queryable by platforms and AI agents without requiring direct integration with each individual provider.
+UMS itself represents a Discovery API for the automated understanding of how business objects are related across capabilities and business applications.
+Together, ORD and UMS enable seamless and automatic integration between services hosted across different providers.

 Landscape Resource Viewer (LRV)

-The landscape resource viewer helps visualize the aggregated metadata from UMS in a user-friendly user interface.
-LRV supports different target personas, like developers, IT expert and data analysts to comprehend a dynamically extensible service landscape, wherein all services expose and apply to the ORD standard.
-The displayed relationship model will be complemented by proper filter and search functionalities to quickly understand the definition of a business object and how it is connected to other entity types within the overall customer landscape.
-LRV is a functionality that helps drive adoption of the ORD standard.
+The Landscape Resource Viewer helps visualize the aggregated metadata from UMS in a user-friendly interface.
+LRV supports different target personas, like developers, IT experts, and data analysts, to comprehend a dynamically extensible service landscape.
+The displayed relationship model is complemented by filter and search functionalities to quickly understand the definition of a business object and how it is connected to other entity types within the overall customer landscape.